-- our organisational purpose, expected behaviours that we have of our colleagues, and the expectations they should have of the Council as their employer - physical, financial, mental, and emotional wellbeing - our approach to organisational change so everyone feels engaged and listened to - our Diversity and Inclusion Strategy and Action Plan, which promotes a more positive culture where we can all be authentic and true to ourselves - investment in the learning, development, and capability of our colleagues - continuing to work with the Trade Unions to ensure our pay and benefits offering for colleagues is simpler, fairer, and more sustainable.
+- our organisational purpose, expected behaviours that we have of our colleagues, and the expectations they should have of the Council as their employer - physical, financial, mental, and emotional wellbeing - our approach to organisational change so everyone feels engaged and listened to - our Diversity and Inclusion Strategy and Action Plan, which promotes a more positive culture where we can all be authentic and true to ourselves

+- investment in the learning, development, and capability of our colleagues - continuing to work with the Trade Unions to ensure our pay and benefits offering for colleagues is simpler, fairer, and more sustainable.

-8. Managing Performance
+Managing Performance

-Progress towards delivery of this Business Plan will be reported to Council on an annual basis continuous improvement model.
-Progress will be measured across three perspectives:
+Progress towards delivery of this Business Plan will be reported to Council on an annual basis.